-After GM talks hit impasse, UAW workers to strike as of Sunday night
+GM's UAW workers to go on nationwide strike for first time in 12 years

-DETROIT (Reuters) - The United Auto Workers (UAW) said on Sunday that its roughly 48,000 hourly workers at General Motors Co facilities would go on strike as of midnight Sunday after labor contract talks reached an impasse over wide-ranging issues from wages to health care benefits and temporary workers.
+DETROIT (Reuters) - The United Auto Workers (UAW) said on Sunday that its roughly 48,000 hourly workers at General Motors Co facilities would go on strike as of midnight Sunday after U.S. labor contract talks reached an impasse, the first nationwide strike at GM in 12 years.

 “We do not take this lightly,” Terry Dittes, the UAW vice president in charge of the union’s relationship with GM, said at a press conference in downtown Detroit.
 “This is our last resort.”

+GM said in a statement that its offer to the UAW during talks included more than $7 billion in investments, 5,400 jobs - a majority of which would be new jobs - pay increases, improved benefits and a contract ratification bonus of $8,000.

+“We have negotiated in good faith and with a sense of urgency,” the automaker said.

-Earlier on Sunday 850 maintenance workers at five GM facilities walked off the job on strike.
+Earlier on Sunday 850 maintenance workers at five GM facilities went on strike.

-The union has been fighting to stop GM from closing auto assembly plants in Ohio and Michigan and arguing that workers deserve higher pay after years of record profits for GM in North America.
+The union has been fighting to stop GM from closing auto assembly plants in Ohio and Michigan and arguing workers deserve higher pay after years of record profits for GM in North America.

-GM officials have said the plant shutdowns are necessary responses to market shifts, and that UAW wages and benefits are expensive compared with competing non-union auto plants in the southern United States.
+GM argues the plant shutdowns are necessary responses to market shifts, and that UAW wages and benefits are expensive compared with competing non-union auto plants in southern U.S. states.
+In its statement, the automaker said its offer to the union included solutions for the Michigan and Ohio assembly plants that currently lack products.

-Before the union’s previous four-year contract with the No. 1 U.S. automaker expired at midnight on Sunday, Dittes said that “significant differences” remained between the two sides over wages, health care benefits, temporary employees, job security and profit sharing.
+Before the union’s previous four-year contract with the No. 1 U.S. automaker expired at 11:59 p.m. local time on Saturday, Dittes said that “significant differences” remained between the two sides over wages, health care benefits, temporary employees, job security and profit sharing.

-“We are standing up for fair wages, we are standing up for affordable, quality health care,” Dittes said on Sunday.
-“We are standing up for our share of the profits.”
+The union has framed the plant closures as a betrayal of workers who made concessions in 2009 to help the automaker through its government-led bankruptcy.

+“General Motors needs to understand that we stood up for GM when they needed us,” Ted Krumm, head of the union’s bargaining committee in talks with GM, said at the press conference Sunday.
+These are profitable times... and we deserve a fair contract.
+We helped make this company what it is.”

-A broad strike by the union would be the first such action at GM in 12 years and would test both the union and GM Chief Executive Mary Barra at a time when the U.S. auto industry is facing a slowdown in sales, and rising costs for launching electric vehicles and curbing emissions.
+The strike will test both the union and GM Chief Executive Mary Barra at a time when the U.S. auto industry is facing slowing sales and rising costs for launching electric vehicles and curbing emissions.

+Kristin Dziczek, vice president of industry, labor and economics at the Ann Arbor, Michigan-based Center for Automotive Research (CAR), said the strike at GM’s U.S. facilities will also shut its plants in Canada and Mexico because the automaker’s supply chain is so integrated.

+“That’s going to have a big effect on the economy,” she said.

 GM starts off the strike with healthy levels of inventory of some its key, high-margin vehicles.